DinoChiesa/Apigee-CustomPolicy-RsaCrypto/README.md

 model is used in TLS, encrypted JWT, PGP, S/MIME, and many other security protocols.

-The general pattern is:
+The general pattern for encryption is:

-- generate a random AES key,
+1. generate a random AES key,
-- encrypt the plaintext with that key using AES with some specific mode, IV, etc.
+2. encrypt the plaintext with that key using AES with some specific mode, IV, etc.
-- encrypt the AES key with RSA
+3. encrypt the AES key with RSA
-- concatenate those ciphertexts in some way in the output stream.
+4. concatenate those ciphertexts in some way in the output stream, and transmit that to the trusted receiver.

-This callout just does the 3rd part there: it encrypts a small message (which might be used as an AES key).
-It can also do the converse: decrypt the small message.

-One possible use of this policy: as part of a flow which parses an encrypted JWT.
+This callout can do two things:

+- encrypt a small payload; this corresponds to the 3rd step in the above.
+- decrypt a small payload.
+This would be the converse  of the above.

+For encryption, the callout policy can also generate a random key; this corresponds to the 1st step in the above.

 ## License

-This code is Copyright (c) 2017-2019 Google LLC, and is released under the Apache Source License v2.0.
+This code is Copyright (c) 2017-2020 Google LLC, and is released under the Apache Source License v2.0.
 For information see the [LICENSE](LICENSE) file.

 ## Disclaimer